Fred L. McGhee, Ph.D.

-Karlsruhe in the Federal Republic of Germany, Dr. McGhee received a B.S. degree in Linguistics (with a focus on American Sign Language and German) from Northeastern University in Boston, and his M.A. and Ph.D. in Anthropology from the University of Texas at Austin.
-He also attended Norwich University in Vermont, Fachhochschule Karlsruhe in his hometown, and Asnuntuck Community College in his American hometown of Enfield, Connecticut.
-A German and American national, Dr. McGhee is of African, European, and Indigenous ancestry.
+A native of Karlsruhe in the Federal Republic of Germany, Dr. McGhee received a B.S. degree in Linguistics (with a focus on American Sign Language and German) from Northeastern University in Boston, and his M.A. and Ph.D. in Anthropology from the University of Texas at Austin.
+He also attended Norwich University in Vermont, the Karlsruhe Institute of Technology (formerly known as Fachhochschule Karlsruhe) in his hometown, and Asnuntuck Community College in his American hometown of Enfield, CT.

 Education: